Call Live Support

 If you’re unable to stop power of sale, then the lender will sell your house.
 They use the proceeds of the sale to cover off whatever was owed on your mortgage.

 What if the house sells for more than the remaining value of the mortgage?
 There are other costs that need to be covered, but any remaining proceeds belong to you.
+This remaining money is known as the surplus funds.

 Typically, there’s very little left over after the power of sale process.
 That’s because fees are charged back to the mortgage.
 These include: